onecommons/unfurl/_sources/README.md.txt

 - You so can easily override or repair resource representations enabling interactive development.
 - Editor friendly config files:
   - Comments, order, and whitespace are preserved.
-  - Syntactic macros for YAML provide generic facility for re-use and avoiding verbose, boiler-plate
+  - Syntactic macros for YAML provide generic facility for re-use and avoiding verbose boiler-plate.

 ### Zero installation

 - Manage your local machine and bootstrap setup by deploying locally.
 - Downloads and installs specified software versions and code as deployment process.
-- Creates and manages isolated deployment environments
+- Creates and manages isolated deployment environments.
 - Isolated environments can be either a Docker container or a Python virtualenv with [asdf](https://asdf-vm.com/).
 - Clear separation of local and shared configuration to avoid unnecessary local configuration steps.